0xseljarida/Inception/NOTES.md

 **Containers are the answer.** Keep one operating system, and make it **lie to each process about what machine it's on**.

+> **Note:** the "200 customers" framing above is a teaching device, not history.
+> A 2005 host would have answered "shared hosting", and the real waste containers
+> attacked was enterprise VM sprawl: thousands of VMs idling at 8% CPU.

+---

+## a · Container vs Virtual Machine

 **So containers exist for density and isolation**, not to replace VMs.

 | | Virtual Machine | Container |